MichaelMKKelly/MK-SmartBed/README.md

 This Project was mostly a learning exercise for myself to learn about creating a custom sensor control using an esp32.

-I decided write this up in case this helps or inspires someone else to do the same or a simalar project.
+I decided write this up in case this helps or inspires someone else to do the same or a similar project.

 ## Project Goal